thacherT1D/webdevstuff/Auth/Authentication_and_Authorization.desc.md

 │                           │                           │            │                             │
 └───────────────────────────┴───────────────────────────┘            └─────────────────────────────┘
 ```

+**NOTE:** A good session secret for SHA-1 is random sequence of 64 bytes.

 1. The server sends the session encoding to the client via a cookie.
 1. The client makes subsequent requests with a session encoding and signature.